OrganismalSystemsBiology/Neuron-atlas-analysis/README.md

 ## Summary of Results

 1. **Statistical Analysis Summary (Figs and Extended Data Figs)**
-   Refer to "Supplementary Table 1.
-Summary of statical analysis.xlsx" for a detailed breakdown.
+   Refer to "**Supplementary Table 1.
+Summary of statical analysis.xlsx**" for a detailed breakdown.
+   *Currently, the statistical results are not included (to be updated soon)—only sample information and Allen Brain Atlas CCFv3 region aberrations have been provided.*

 ### Available Analyzed Data for Download